 The LEAD Program is an opportunity for students at NYU Shanghai to join equity-minded peers to cultivate diversity and social justice awareness, practice allyship and inclusive leadership, and create positive change on campus.

 Program applications open each fall semester.
-Time commitment varies from one semester to three semesters, depending on how many stages students choose to participate in.
+Time commitment varies from one semester to four semesters, depending on how many stages students choose to participate in.

 There are four stages of participation: